Skip to main content

 Cortney Weiss

 Hi!!
-My name is Cortney Weiss, I am a mom of 2 girls, 3 years apart, and with the same birthdays!!
-I've been married to my loving, godly husband for over 6 years, and I love health and fitness.
-I raise monarch butterflies year round which the girls love, and we all learn a lot from their life cycle, the good and the bad.
-It is my passion to help busy mommies become healthier and fit, work one-on-one with like-minded individuals, and help them to succeed in their health and fitness goals.
-I look forward to learning more about YOU and helping YOU to live a happier, healthier, fitter life. :)
+My name is Cortney Weiss, and I am a homeschool homesteader mom of 2 girls.
+I call them my twins 3 years apart as they have the same birthdays.
+I've been married to my loving, godly husband for 16 years, and I love health and fitness.
+It is my passion and calling to help women break free from the toxic diet culture and yo-yo dieting once and for all.
+No dieting, no restriction, and still enjoy your favorite foods.
+I look forward to learning more about YOU and helping YOU live a happier, healthier, fitter life. :)